 1. Excessive Smiling

-It is always a good idea to be pleasant, but don’t go overboard into seemingly dopey.
-If you smile too much, it can make it evident to your interviewer that you are overly nervous.
+Being pleasant is always a good idea, but don’t go overboard into seemingly dopey.
+Smiling too much can make it evident to your interviewer that you are overly nervous.
 It can make situations pretty uncomfortable.
-If you’re putting on a smile to seem cheery but are asked a question of a serious nature (e.g., “How would you deal with a student who comes to you about being abused at home?”), a smile comes across as having a lack of professionalism.
+If you’re putting on a smile to seem cheery but are asked a question of a serious nature (e.g., “How would you deal with a student who comes to you about being abused at home?”), A smile comes across as a lack of professionalism.

 2. Sweating

-If you have a problem with controlling your nerves and are prone to sweating when nervous, remember to wear lighter clothing.
+Remember to wear lighter clothing if you have a problem with controlling your nerves and are prone to sweating when nervous.
 An interviewer will not want to shake your clammy hand or see your sweat stains.
 Wear a light undershirt that is designed to soak up excess perspiration.

 Pro tip: arrive 30 minutes early rather than 15 to give yourself a chance to relax and cool down before your interview.
 Spend the first 15 minutes decompressing in your vehicle or the restroom.
 Take time to rinse off your face or pat dry if you’ve been a sweaty mess on the ride there.